 One of the most popular Chevrolet cars is the Chevy Camaro.
 This muscle car first hit the market on September 29, 1966.
 Chevy launched the Camaro to directly compete with the Ford Mustang.
 Development began in 1965 and was presented to the public in June of 1966.
 The name continued the tradition of naming all Chevy's with a name that started with C. According to rumors, the name was found in a French/English dictionary, where "camaro" translates to "friend."
 However, it's not a French word, and the story is most likely not true.

 The first Camaro heavily borrowed from the Chevy II Nova.
 Both the Camaro and the 1968 Nova used the same subframe design, but the Camaro came in three different main models: the RS, the SS, and the Z/28.
 The base sport coupe costs just under $2,500.
 However, buyers could upgrade the engine, the transmission, and more.
 The Z/28 model was the race-oriented Camaro and had even more horsepower.
 Chevy designed it to serve as their entry in the SCCA Trans-Am race series.
 In addition to the coupe design, the first generation of Camaros also included a convertible.
+Fortunately, even with all of that power, affordable classic car insurance is still available.

 Almost 100,000 Camaros were produced in 1967, a shocking number.
 Since then, Chevy has produced six distinct generations of this muscle car, although only the first three are currently considered classic cars.
 Each generation has updated the basic design and added more power to the car.